veranoby/flexirol-android/README.md

-# flexirol_app
+# Flexirol_app

-Flexirol
+Flexirol Flutter Client App

 ## Getting Started

 This project is a starting point for a Flutter application.
+My experiment to create a client flutter app for the FlexiRol WordPress Theme.
+Both need a lot of cleanup, but they are functional.

 A few resources to get you started if this is your first Flutter project: